To improve your health and wellness, you need to add fitness to your routine. Start doing it with these 3 steps.

 Did you know that it takes at least 21 days to build a habit?
 And it also applies when you want to add fitness to your routine.

-When you start implementing something new in your routine today, it’ll take you 3 consistent weeks before you’ll have incorporated into your lifestyle.
+When you start implementing something new into your routine today, it’ll take you 3 consistent weeks before you’ll have incorporated into your lifestyle.

 If your “why” is not strong enough, you may find it hard to keep up with it.

-Am I trying to discourage you by saying that?
+Am I trying to discourage you from saying that?
 Not at all!

 Building a routine